halfflat/arblang-draft/outline/arblang-proposal.md

 ### Context
 <a id="context"/>

 Two different identifiers with the same ***symbol*** may be bound in the same scope, if they are in different _contexts_.
-There are five distinct contexts in arblang:
+There are five distinct contexts in Arblang:

 1. _Module_ context applies wherever a module name is being introduced in a module definition, or where a module is referenced in a module import clause.
 2. _Type context_ applies in type expressions and where a type alias is introduced.